onna/kafkaesk/README.md

 - each topic will have only one schema
 - a single schema can be used for multiple topics
 - consumed message schema validation is up to the consumer
+- messages will be consumed at least once.
+Considering this, your handling should be idempotent

 ### schema storage